go-simpler/assert/README.md

 go get go-simpler.org/assert
 ```

 ⚠️ This package is not even meant to be a dependency!
-It's tiny (<100 LoC) and
-[MIT-licensed](LICENSE), so you can just copy-paste it into your project.
-There
+It's tiny (<100 LoC), so you can just copy-paste it into your project.
-is a special tool to do this automatically, just add the following directive to
+There is also a special tool to do this automatically,
-any `.go` file in the root of your project and run `go generate ./...`:
+add the following directive to any `.go` file in the root of your project and run `go generate ./...`:

 ```go
 //go:generate go run -tags=installer go-simpler.org/assert/cmd/installer .